GovTechSG/seed-documentation/offboard-device/mac-os-using-script.md

 </details>

 <details>
-<summary style="font-size:20px;font-weight:bold">Method 2: Get Intune Device ID from TechPass portal</summary>
+<summary>Method 2: Get Intune Device ID from TechPass portal</summary>

 1. On your non-SE GSIB device, go to the [TechPass portal](https://portal.techpass.gov.sg/secure/account/profile).
 2. On the TechPass portal, at the top right, go to your user name and click **My Account**.
 Your **Profile** details are displayed.